cseanburns/personal_knowledge_mgmt/src/7-evaluating-information-sources.md

-Before we explore this, I want to acknowledge that you may have been taught about various existing frameworks to help determine the veracity of content.
+Before we explore this, I want to acknowledge that you may have been taught about various existing frameworks, like the [CRAAP test][craap], to help determine the veracity of content.
 Many of these frameworks ask us to ask questions and to check off boxes about the content itself when evaluating information or information sources.